Residences of North Korean leaders

-There are more than a dozen leader's residences in North Korea, according to Kim Jong Il's former bodyguard Lee Young-kuk.
+There are more than a dozen leader's residences in North Korea, according to Kim Jong Il's former bodyguard Lee Young-guk.
 Many of the residences were identified on satellite images in the North Korea Uncovered project.
 Ryongsong Residence is the central residence of Kim Jong Un.
 All residences are kept secret by the North Korean government and few photographs exist.